tiendu/hierarchical_functional_profiler/README.md

 for line in $(awk -v FS="\t" '{print $2}'); do curl -L https://rest.kegg.jp/link/ko/${line} >> genes_ko.tsv; done
 ```

+4) Then we get the Brite hierarchy from https://rest.kegg.jp/get/br:ko00001/json

-This will give us three files for the funcprofiler.pl
+This will give us three files for the uniprot2ko.pl